lvgl/lvgl/docs/overview/style.md

 It's not required to set all the properties in one style.
 It's possible to add more styles to an object and let the later added style to modify or extend appearance.
 For example, create a general gray button style and create a new for red buttons where only the new background color is set.

-It's the same concept when in CSS all the used classes are listed like `<div class=".btn .btn-red">`.
+This is much like in CSS when used classes are listed like `<div class=".btn .btn-red">`.

-The later added styles have higher precedence over the earlier ones.
+Styles added later have precedence over ones set earlier.
 So in the gray/red button example above, the normal button style should be added first and the red style second.
 However, the precedence coming from states are still taken into account.
 So let's examine the following case:
 - the basic button style defines dark-gray color for default state and light-gray color pressed state
 - the red button style defines the background color as red only in the default state

-In this case, when the button is released (it's in default state) it will be red because a perfect match is found in the lastly added style (red style).
+In this case, when the button is released (it's in default state) it will be red because a perfect match is found in the most recently added style (red).
 When the button is pressed the light-gray color is a better match because it describes the current state perfectly, so the button will be light-gray.

 ## Inheritance
 Some properties (typically that are related to texts) can be inherited from the parent object's styles.
 Inheritance is applied only if the given property is not set in the object's styles (even in default state).
-In this case, if the property is inheritable, the property's value will be searched in the parents too until an object can tell a value for the property.
-The parents will use their own state to tell the value.
+In this case, if the property is inheritable, the property's value will be searched in the parents too until an object specifies a value for the property.
+The parents will use their own state to detemine the value.
 So if a button is pressed, and the text color comes from here, the pressed text color will be used.